drhsqlite/fossil-mirror/www/backup.md

 Changing up the compression algorithm also provides some security-thru-obscurity, which is useless on its own, but it *is* a useful adjunct to strong encryption.

+This requires OpenSSL 1.1 or higher.
+If you’re on 1.0 or older, you won’t have the `-pbkdf2` and `-iter` options, and you may have to choose a different cipher algorithm; both changes are likely to weaken the encryption significantly, so you should install a newer version rather than work around the lack of these features.
+If you’re on macOS, which still ships 1.0 as of the time of this writing, [Homebrew][hb] offers the current version of OpenSSL, but to avoid a conflict with the platform version, it’s [unlinked][hbul] by default, so you have to give an explicit path to its “cellar” directory:

+       /usr/local/Cellar/openssl\@1.1/1.1.1g/bin/openssl ...

 ## <a id="rest"></a> Restoring From An Encrypted Backup